eclipse-edc/Samples/transfer/transfer-06-kafka-broker/README.md

-# Streaming KAFKA to KAFKA
+# Transfer data through Kafka

 This sample demonstrates how to set up the Eclipse Dataspace Connector to stream messages through Kafka.
 This code is only for demonstration purposes and should not be used in production.